 To use a few more specific examples, a person with a history of concussions might suffer a debilitating TBI in a crash that might not have caused a brain injury in a typical adult.
 Or, a person with osteoporosis might be at greater risk of severe bone fractures.
 According to the eggshell skull rule, the at-fault party can’t use the victim’s frailty to get out of paying for their damages.

 The most important takeaway from this rule is that no victim should hesitate to contact an attorney if they were injured due to someone else’s negligence, regardless of the state of their health before the accident.

 Contact Myers Law Firm If You've Been Injured

 If you or a loved one has been injured due to someone else’s negligent actions, Myers Law Firm is here to help with aggressive, dedicated legal advocacy.
+We understand how your prior injury can affect your case, and we have extensive experience with cases where a defendant’s insurance company tries to avoid paying claims.
 When you choose us to represent you, we’ll put our years of experience and familiarity with local courts to work for you, and we’ll fight relentlessly on your behalf until your case reaches a resolution.

-Call our offices today at 888-376-2889 or fill out the contact form on our website to schedule your free consultation with us.
+Call our offices today at 888-376-2889 or fill out the contact form on our website to schedule your free consultation with our car accident lawyers.
 We will use this time to get to know you, learn about your case, and inform you about your legal options so you can go forward with confidence.